Kate Cann: Sources and themes

-'Cann drew from personal experience as a former teen, a mother, and an editor familiar with available YA literature, in developing her first book'.
-By the time she 'ran out of material from my diaries and memories, I realised that my daughter and son were teenagers, and started eavesdropping on them and their friends'.
+Cann kept a diary from which she drew from experiences.
+By the time she "ran out of material from my diaries and memories, I realised that my daughter and son were teenagers, and started eavesdropping on them and their friends".

-A prime motivator of her writing was the way 'teenage books...treated sexual relationships: they were either full of gloom and doom, or were gushy, unrealistic candyfloss'.
-Kate offers by contrast a certain verismo: 'I focus on the real things that don't change - like love and anger and happiness and jealousy'.
+A prime motivator of her writing was the way "teenage books...treated sexual relationships: they were either full of gloom and doom, or were gushy, unrealistic candyfloss".
+Kate offers by contrast a certain verismo: "I focus on the real things that don't change - like love and anger and happiness and jealousy".

 A secondary, but almost equally important theme in her work is the struggle against the (often subtly) controlling figure.
 This may be a boyfriend who is 'a control freak.
 Scared to let us have differences'; a "Best Friend" for imitation - 'I flattered her, I...mirrored her and buoyed her up'; or a parent like the heroine's mother in Hard Cash: 'A real living breathing human vampire.
 She's feeding off you...turning on the emotional blackmail at full power'.
 Alternatively, the controlling force - "denying the separateness of the other" - may be a group cult, whether a formal one (Speeding) or an informal subculture, like the hero's 'bond to the team...their triumphant, tribal energy' in Leader of the Pack.

 Such controlling powers may be seen as externalisations of the adolescent's quest for identity achievement, in the face of both inner and outer obstacles.
 Cann's protagonists, under both social and sexual pressures, regularly face the alternative peril of identity diffusion: 'You're not you any longer, you're what he wants you to be.
 A shadow person, a non-person, no centre, no wholeness.
 Just a limp hotchpotch of what someone else once wanted you to be'.

-Despite such dangers, Cann's own predilection remains nonetheless firmly for engagement with life - for "diving in"; and even when her heroes do temporarily trade in their own identities for an externally formulated one - whether 'a dream of money' or a social group, 'the team and everything' - they typically conclude, '"Well, I don't wish it hadn't happened"'; "I'm glad I was part of it.
-It's part of me now...and I'm glad about that too".
+Despite such dangers, Cann's own predilection remains nonetheless firmly for engagement with life, or "diving in".
+Even when her heroes do temporarily trade in their own identities for an externally formulated one, whether "a dream of money" or a social group, "the team and everything," the books typically conclude with phrases such as, "Well, I don't wish it hadn't happened," or "I'm glad I was part of it.
+It's part of me now... and I'm glad about that too".